SSEP Program Costs

 Step 1 Review Board: all costs associated with meetings of the community’s Step 1 Review Board, and associated activities.

-Travel Costs to DC: all travel costs for students/teachers traveling to the National SSEP Conference in Washington, DC.
+Travel Costs: all travel costs for students/teachers traveling to the National SSEP Conference or to view the launch.